 - provide professional development, promising practices and other resources to support and strengthen our network of school leaders as a learning community;

 - promote the concept of schools that are intentionally designed to ensure educational success for their male students of color and the reality of COSEBOC Award Schools that have met this goal and whose male students of color demonstrate success.

-- convened seven Gatherings of Leaders, bringing together educators from around the country focused on educating boys of color
+- convened nine Gatherings of Leaders, bringing together educators from around the country focused on educating boys of color

 - developed COSEBOC Standards and Promising Practices for Schools Educating Boys and Young Men of Color

 - launched annual COSEBOC School Awards, recognizing preK-12th grade schools demonstrating success in educating boys and young men of color